AnthonyLzq/TypeScriptProjectGenerator/readme.md

 This will create a replica of the content of the [`lib/templates`](https://github.com/AnthonyLzq/typescript-project-generator/tree/master/lib/templates) folder.
 Notice that the `.env` file is not there because is being ignored by the `.gitignore` file.

+Support for windows and linux platforms is available.

 ## <a name="notes"></a>Notes

 Here is the list of the packages that are being installed: